What does RESTART stand for?

 Currently the RESTART program is designed to work with existing vacant buildings within the City of Colorado Springs.
 For assistance on ground-up designs of new buildings within the county, please contact El Paso County Development Services.

 The members of the Colorado Springs Fire Department, Engineering Section will serve as a constant point of contact to ensure timely customer care for incoming businesses.
-Once a prospective owner/tenant finds a building they are considering, they can call the CSFD Engineering Section to begin.
+Once a prospective owner/tenant finds a building they are considering, they can call the CSFD Technical Services to begin.